Justified (song): Critical reception

 Jason Friedman of Paste felt that the track "recalls some of the warmth of previous album Golden Hour, with the track serving as an uptempo reminder that 'healing doesn't happen in a straight line,' as the singer wrestles with the different mood cycles that follow a breakup."

 Music video

 The music video was directed by Bardia Zeinali, and taken from the film Star-Crossed.
 The video begins with Musgraves "driving solemnly through a desert while listening to a commercial on love counseling from the car radio".
 She drives through "different environments and weather, likes a green-lit tunnel, a snowy forest, rain, an urban city, and an autumn highway".

 Commercial performance

 "Justified" debuted at number 31 on the Billboard Hot Country Songs chart dated September 11, 2021.
 After the album was released, it climbed to number 22 on the chart dated September 25, 2021.

 Live performance

-On October 2, 2021, Musgraves performed the song on the 47th season of Saturday Night Live.
+On October 2, 2021, Musgraves performed the song almost completely nude save for a pair of boots on the 47th season of Saturday Night Live.